lsst-sitcom/sitcomtn-163/index.md

 | i_gaapFlux_flag | 6 |
 | z_gaapFlux_flag | 0 |
 ```

 Within 0.5 degrees of the brightest central galaxy (BCG) located at (RA, DEC) = (37.865017, 6.982205) we have 58676 objects with measurements in *griz* bands.
-The counts per bin is shown in {numref}`galaxy-dist`  with *griz* bands reaching a depth of at 24.9, 24.5, 24.3, and 23.6 mags respectively.
 Star-galaxy separation is done using the `refExtendedness` flag which will flag objects if $\frac{\textrm{flux}_\textrm{psf}}{\textrm{flux}_\textrm{cModel}} < .985$ as galaxies giving 52309 galaxies (89%) and 6367 stars (11%).
+The counts per bin of galaxies only is shown in {numref}`galaxy-dist`  with *griz* bands reaching an estimated depth of 24.9, 24.5, 24.3, and 23.6 mags respectively.
+The depths are estimated by eye using the galaxy distribution below.
+These limits are not derived from synthetic source injection and should be treated as rough guides to the true limits.

 ```{figure} _static/galaxy_dist.png
 :name: galaxy-dist